-This is the companion website to a book project by Cherian George & Sonny Liew.
-Red Lines, to be published by The MIT Press in 2020, will study the motives and methods of the political censorship of cartoons around the world.
-It will be rendered entirely as a documentary comic book.
+This is the companion website to a book by Cherian George & Sonny Liew.
+Red Lines: Political Cartoons and the Struggle against Censorship, published by The MIT Press in 2021, explores the motives and methods of the political censorship of cartoons around the world.
+It is rendered entirely as in graphic documentary form.

 Visit the MIT Press site for ordering information.

 About availability in Singapore: please visit this page.

 Finalist in the Media & Cultural Studies and Graphic Nonfiction categories of the Association of American Publishers PROSE Awards honoring scholarly works published in 2021. >>